- A: You can find information on how to join the Bailey Owners Club here.

 - A: NEW CUSTOMERS: Your selling retailer is responsible for registering your details on our system shortly after purchase.

-- SUBSEQUENT OWNERS: Either your selling retailer will arrange this for you or alternatively you can request this yourself within three months of your purchase date – please see the warranty transfer section.
+- SUBSEQUENT OWNERS: Either your selling retailer will arrange this for you or alternatively you can request this yourself within three months of your purchase date – please see the warranty transfer section above.